 These services tend to start at 8.30am and 5.30pm with non-worshipping visitors allowed to enter anytime between these hours.

 The church regularly holds lunchtime concerts on Thursdays and has art exhibitions year-round.
-Whilst maybe not be as spectacular as some of the other churches on this list, this little gem is very much a part of Christian worship in the big smoke.
+Whilst maybe not be as spectacular as some of the other churches on this list, this little hidden gem in London is very much a part of Christian worship for locals.

 6. St Brides